dance2die/sung.codes/content/blog/2018/passportjs-failed-find-request-token-session/index.md

 ---
-title: "PassportJS - Failed to find request token in session"
+title: PassportJS - Failed to find request token in session
-date: "2018-01-29"
+date: '2018-01-29'
-coverImage: "featured-image-3.jpg"
+coverImage: featured-image-3.jpg
+published_at: ''
+tags: ''
+author: Sung M. Kim
 ---

 I was working with [PassportJS](http://www.passportjs.org/) to authenticate to Meetup using [Meetup strategy](https://github.com/jaredhanson/passport-meetup).
 But this error drove me insane for hours.